 Step Two: Analyze Your Needs

-Many times we shop for what we wish we had.
+Many times, we shop for what we wish we had.
 The red SUV is prettier than the white one.
 The sports car that barely has a backseat is more appealing than the spacious hatchback.
 A gas-guzzling ute is sexier than a modest commuter car with good gas mileage.

 When we go shopping, we need to be immune to these types of temptations.
 To do that, we need a complete list of expectations.
-TMaybe you can’t compromise on that.
+Maybe you can’t compromise on that.
 Maybe you need a full-size pickup for work or a 9-seat kiddie hauler.
 However, most people have more modest needs.

 If you are one of those, what size do you really need to be happy?
 Perhaps you are thinking in terms of cargo space for your camping gear or backseat legroom for your teenagers.
-Beyond size, you should make a list of the must-have features and a list of wants.
+Beyond size, you should make a list of must-have features and a list of wants.
 This list will help guide you through the thicket that is the used car market.

 Step Three: Learn All You Can

 You are open to anything, and you have narrowed down your expectations.
 Now learn everything you can about used cars that fit these categories.
-It won’t take you more than a few hours of time to read up on similar used cars.
-You want an independent journalism source for the reviews.
+It won’t take you more than a few hours to read up on similar used cars.
+You want an independent journalistic source for the reviews.
 Many of them have comparison tools where you can look at specs from several similar vehicles at the same time.
 As you read, look for advice about which model years were duds, which model years were packed with value, and which models are simply better or worse than the competition.

-Step Four: Find Financing
+Step Four: Finding Financing

 When getting used car financing, you don’t necessarily want to do it at a dealership.
 If you need a bad credit car loan, you need to be careful not to get roped into a loan that is more expensive than you can afford.
 This type of loan may be spread out over a long period of time.
 This can work against you, leaving you with loan payments even after your used car has had to be junked.

-The best way to get a good loan is to use a well-established lender such as your credit union or to go to a well-established dealership.
+The best way to get a good loan is to use a well-established lender, such as your credit union or to go to a well-established dealership.
 If you stray into a used car dealership that doesn’t have new cars as well, there’s a good chance that their financing system is weighted heavily in their favor.

 Step Five: Choose Dealership Wisely